PPKAS (PPKAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PPKAS Historical Price

-According to the latest data gathered on PPKAS live price page, the current price of PPKAS is 0.00061649USD.
-The circulating supply of PPKAS(PPKAS) is 10.00B PPKAS , giving it a market capitalization of $6.16M.
+According to the latest data gathered on PPKAS live price page, the current price of PPKAS is 0USD.
+The circulating supply of PPKAS(PPKAS) is 10.00B PPKAS , giving it a market capitalization of $6.29M.

 The PPKAS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PPKAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.